puli-101/AES-Key-Reconstruction/alternative_representation/README.md

 If no input is given, then a random AES-128 key schedule is generated.

-### 2. Noisy Channels
+### 2. Translators
-To modify a schedule, execute
+To translate a classic schedule into an alternative one, execute

-    ./bin/noise <file> <probability> <channel_t> [options]
+    ./bin/classic_to_alt <file> [options]

 Where

 - 'file' contains an AES key schedule as formatted as ./bin/keygen 's output (see './samples/aes-128-schedule.txt' for an example)

-- 'probability' indicates how likely each bit is to flip/be erased
-- 'channel_t' indicates the type of noisy channel the key schedule goes through.
-Accepted types include 'bin-sym' for binary symmetric, 'bin-erasure' for binary erasure, and 'z-channel'
-- options include -v=false to disable verbose
+To translate an alternative schedule into a classic one, execute

+    ./bin/classic_to_alt <key> [options]

+Where

+- 'key' is a 64 character long string representing an alternative round key encoded in hexadecimal

 ### 3. Error Correction